 Most middle school teachers communicate with both students and parents.

-In middle school I also see trivia questions and motivational messages start to spur.
+In middle school I also see trivia questions and motivational messages start to increase.
 Motivational messages are a particularly important aspect of communication.
-No child going through the difficult life adjustment that is puberty can hear, “you’re doing amazing, keep it up” enough.
+No child going through the difficult life adjustment that is puberty can hear, “You’re doing amazing, keep it up” enough.

 Summary: Communicate directly with students as secondary measure to “writing assignments on the board,” routine changes, and reminders of what to bring to class that day.
 The option is open for parents to sign up as well, which many do.